jhpyle/docassemble/_docs/functions.md

 ## <a name="last_access_time"></a>last_access_time()

-`last_access_time()` returns a [`DADateTime`] object containing the last time the interview was accessed by a user other than the special [cron user].
+`last_access_time()` returns a [`DADateTime`] object containing the last time the interview session was accessed by a user other than the special [cron user].

 The time is expressed in the [UTC] time zone.
 (Note: before version